 Starting in 2014, the instant replay review system was also expanded to include plays besides just disputed home runs.
 Some of the plays that were newly eligible for instant replay review in 2014 included: force plays, tag plays, fair/foul ball calls (which applied to balls hit into the outfield ONLY), whether a baserunner skipped a base, whether a batter was hit by a pitch, whether a baserunner scored before or after the third out was made (also called time plays), fan interference, errors in the ball-strike count, and more.

 Under the new system, team managers were allowed one challenge at the start of the game.
 If they challenged a call and it got overturned (meaning the replay officials decided that the original call was incorrect), managers would retain their challenge, meaning they would be able to make one more challenge, at their discretion, later in the game.

 If a manager challenged a call and it stood, they lost their challenging abilities for the rest of the game.
 The rules of the previous 2008 system were kept, meaning the umpire crew chief (most experienced umpire) could request a replay review of a home run play at any time during the game.

 Instant Replay in 2015

-More changes were made to the instant replay review system in 2015.
-Previously, managers had to leave the dugout and approach the umpire to request an instant replay; starting in 2015, they could make the request from the dugout.
+Starting in 2015, managers could now make the request for instant replay from the dugout.
+Previously, managers had to leave the dugout and approach the umpire to request an instant replay.
 Additionally, managers now retained their challenge after every overturned call.
 (Previously, they could only retain their challenge after the first overturned call.)
 Managers also were able to start postseason games and tie-breaker games with two challenges, instead of just one like in regular season games.